Skip to content

 The Taungurung Country Plan’s water chapter Baan Dhumba-Dji-Ngan Mundak Gunga (We must speak to protect water) lists several water objectives.
 These include increasing and strengthening Taungurung voices, increasing water literacy and capacity, and returning water to disconnected wetlands.
 The future delivery of water for the environment by the Taungurung Land and Waters Council on Taungurung Country would contribute to achieving some of these objectives.

-The Yorta Yorta Nation Aboriginal Corporation has developed the Yorta Yorta Whole-Of-Country Plan 2021-2030, which outlines aspirations and directions for Yorta Yorta Country.
-The plan identifies the lower Ovens River as a very high priority for management actions.
-The plan will support more culturally informed planning for water in the lower Ovens River in the future.
+The Yorta Yorta Nation Aboriginal Corporation developed the Yorta Yorta Whole-Of-Country Plan 2021-2030.
+The plan outlines objectives for Yorta Yorta Country, including for the Ovens River, and it identifies the lower Ovens River as a very high priority for management actions.
+The plan’s objectives aim to support more culturally informed planning for water in the lower Ovens River in the future.

 Where Traditional Owners are more deeply involved in the planning and/or delivery of environmental flows for a particular site, their contribution is acknowledged in Table 5.3.1 with an icon.
-The use of this icon is not intended to indicate that these activities are meeting all the needs of Traditional Owners but is incorporated in the spirit of valuing their contribution and indicating progress towards deeper involvement.
+The use of this icon is not intended to indicate that these activities are meeting all the needs of Traditional Owners, but is incorporated in the spirit of valuing that contribution.

 Billabong icons